adkinsrs/sadkins_site/misc.md

 * May 10 - The Idiot - Fyodor Dostoevsky
 * May 26 - Ralph 124C 41+ - Hugo Gernsback
 * June 14 - Knight's Ransom - Jeff Wheeler
+* June 17 - Flatland - Edwin A. Abbott

 ## 2024